imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 # 2. References

 [Reference Implementation](http://github.com/imapsn/imapsn-lib-java)
-: A java library that implements this specification.
+: An in-progress java library being written to implement this specification.

 [Activity Streams Concepts and Representations][json-activity.html] : This document describes the *activity construct* and the *object